WishKnish/KnishIO-Technical-Whitepaper/README.md

 Knish.IO nodes operating in “lite mode” forego the receipt and storage of other nodes’ molecules in favor of querying peers to verify balance availability for other wallets.

-Lite nodes are able to generate only a limited subset of molecular isotopes (*V*, *F*, *M*), and do not perform tip selection or bonding algorithms on externally generated molecules, as they do not receive peer broadcasts.
+Lite nodes are able to generate only a limited subset of molecular isotopes (*V*, *B*, *M*), and do not perform tip selection or bonding algorithms on externally generated molecules, as they do not receive peer broadcasts.

 This mode is designed for mobile peer-to-peer exchange of data / token as well as any applications that do not require storing the entire ledger.